ferhattufekci/ferhattufekci/README.md

 Since my high school education, I have gained experience by working in different roles such as software engineer, system engineer (business analyst), and test engineer in a solution-oriented, collaborative manner in all steps of the SDLC.
 I have experience onto from small to large-scale softwares, multiple areas like highly available, auto-scalable enterprise solutions, and web applications.

-With my requirements analysis and requirements management skills, I ensured the production of the right software that would solve people's problems.
-With my Test Engineering skills, I ensured the production of quality, useful software.
-On the other hand, with my coding skills, I improved the interface and functional requirements.
-I also automated regression tests in manual tests, reducing testing effort and human errors.
+With my requirements analysis and requirements management skills, I ensure the production of the right software that would solve people's problems.
+With my Test Engineering skills, I ensure the production of quality, useful software.
+With my coding skills, I develop the software according to the requirements.
+On the other hand, I also automate regression tests in manual tests, reducing testing effort and human errors.
+I share my experiences on my medium page.

-I am currently continuing my career as a system engineer (business analyst), and test engineer.
 I am a supportive and enthusiastic team player dedicated to streamlining processes and efficiently resolving project issues.
 I have a high level of personal morals and integrity.
 I am goal-oriented, self-motivated, and committed to the successful outcome of the project.
 I am willing to work hard and have a great desire to learn.</p>

 ###